ceceliacreates/ionic-cypress/README.md

 This contains a fork of the [Ionic Angular Conference Application](https://github.com/ionic-team/ionic-conference-app).

-The main branch contains the complete spec of Cypress tests written for the talk.
+The `main` branch contains the complete spec of Cypress tests written for the talk.

-If you want to start from scratch and follow along, checkout the "starter" branch.
+If you want to start from scratch and follow along, checkout the `starter` branch.

 You can also check out the following branches to hone in on specific behavior:

-"viewport"
+- `viewport`
-"storage"
+- `storage`
-"swipe"
+- `swipe`

 ## Running the App